aliibrahim80/dalilcoin/doc/publishingformalmathematics.md

 #### Metacategory of topological spaces and cts functions

-Using the same technique as before to represent objects as pairs of sets, the category Top of topological spaces is defined by taking *A* and *U* as above and taking the second component of the pair as being a collection of open subsets of the first component.
+Using the same technique as before to represent objects as pairs of sets, the metacategory Top of topological spaces is defined by taking *A* and *U* as above and taking the second component of the pair as being a collection of open subsets of the first component.
+The *Obj* predicate requires the second component (the set of open sets) to satisfy the usual conditions relative to the first component (*U* *X*): every open set must be a subset of *U* *X*, the union of every collection of open sets must be open and intersection of every pair of open sets must be open.
 The restriction *R* on functions requires the functions to map from *U* *X* to *U* *Y* and to be continuous.

-We then conjecture this forms a category and all the usual constructions can be done.
-We again conjecture left and right adjoints of the forgetful functor to Set.
+We then conjecture this forms a metacategory and all the usual constructions can be done.
+We again conjecture left and right metaadjoints of the forgetful metafunctor to Set.

 #### Metacategory of pointed topological spaces and cts functions

-Finally, we form a category PtdTop by changing *A* to be ((set to set to set to set) to set) in order to represent objects as triples of sets.
+Finally, we form a metacategory PtdTop by changing *A* to be ((set to set to set to set) to set) in order to represent objects as triples of sets.
 These triples of sets correspond to an underlying set (given by *U*), a collection of open subsets, and a distinguished point.
 Arrows